owais11-art/flutter_notes/flutter_notes.md

 ### GridView

 A widget that creates a scrollable with multiple number of columns.
 Padding to the `GridView` is given through `padding` property.
 To change scroll direction use `scrollDirection` property.
 User scrolls the `GridView` from top to bottom or left to right depending on the scroll direction but setting `reverse` property to `true`, user will scroll the `GridView` from bottom to top or right to left depending on the scroll direction.
 To create a grid with fixed number of columns use `GridView.count`.
 To set the number of columns use `crossAxisCount` property.
 To create a grid based on the given extent for each child use `GridView.extent` ***extent is width when scroll direction is vertical and height when scroll direction is horizontal***.
 To set the extent for each child use `maxCrossAxisExtent`.
 We can also give spacing between children in main and cross axis using `mainAxisSpacing` and `crossAxisSpacing` respectively.
 To create a grid dynamically use `GridView.builder` and provide number of children through `itemCount` property and `itemBuilder` callback that is responsible for creating single item.
 To create `GridView.builder` with fixed number of columns use `gridDelegate` property and assign it `SliverGridDelegateWithFixedCrossAxisCount` object and pass `crossAxisCount` as argument to this object.
 To create `GridView.builder` based on the given extent for each child use `gridDelegate` property assign it `SliverGridDelegateWithMaxCrossAxisExtent` object and pass `maxCrossAxisExtent` as argument to this object.
 Both `SliverGridDelegateWithFixedCrossAxisCount` and `SliverGridDelegateWithMaxCrossAxisExtent` can take `mainAxisSpacing` and `crossAxisSpacing` as parameters.
+By default `GridView` takes maximun space available in main axis, If we want `GridView` to take minimun space set `shrinkWrap` to `true`.

 ```dart
 GridView.count(